-A signature loan is an unsecured personal loan.
-You are not required to put down collateral.
-The amount you can borrow is typically based on your credit history and income, in addition to your signature, which is why it’s referred to as a signature loan.
+Yes, a signature loan is an unsecured personal loan.
+You’re not required to put down collateral, and you can borrow the money with just your signature.
+The amount you can borrow is typically based on your credit history and income.

 Some lenders may charge you an origination fee to process your loan application.
 The origination fee is usually expressed as a percentage of the loan amount.
 You may also encounter other fees, such as a prepayment penalty (if you pay off your loan early) or a late payment fee.

-Your lender may charge you a late fee depending on how many days they receive payment beyond your due date.
-The amount you will pay and the number of days before you incur a late fee depends on your lender.
-You may also be charged a fee if you fail to make a payment due to insufficient funds in your bank account.
+Your lender may charge you a late fee depending on how many days it receives payment beyond your due date.
+The amount you’ll pay and the number of days before you incur a late fee will depend on your lender.
+If you go long enough without paying your loan, your credit score may take a hit.

 The credit score needed for a loan will depend on the lender you’re borrowing with.
 For example, while SoFi requires a credit score of at least 680, Happy Money has a much lower credit score requirement at 550.
 However, having a good credit score (at least 670) will generally help your chances of getting approved.